syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 You can modify the properties that are exposed by the design-time component by adding the custom properties dialog or property editors.
 You can right-click the control in the design environment and select the properties in the shortcut menu to display a custom properties window.
-The following code creates a local property to modify the design-time component property of the `CustomData` class.
+The following code creates a local property to modify the design-time component property of the `CustomData` class:

 {% highlight c# %}
 [Browsable(true)]